nonplayer/hammercrawl/hc_complete_rules.md

 ### The Explore Action

 This is the real meat of the HAMMERCRAWL! experience, right here.
+The Explore Action is the primary method of moving the game onward.
+Most of the at-table randomization happens when the party chooses to explore and move onward.

 Here's What you need to do when the players choose a new Explore Action:

 #### Build the Divining Pool